Socketlike/SpotifyModal/README.md

 - leaving Spotify inactive for an hour or so will make the controls stop working until you manually update the player state in the Spotify app
   - fix: enable `Automatic Reauthentication` in `Settings` (**nightly**: enabled by default)
-- The progress bar can be off by 1s - 5s at times when the Discord app lags and the Spotify state updates.
+- the progress bar can be off by 1s - 5s at times when the Discord app lags and the Spotify state updates.
   - fix: none - we cannot trust Spotify's timestamps. they are wildly inaccurate for some reason
+- what happened to the `no Spotify pause` feature?
+  - removed. you should check out [`NoSpotifyPause`](https://github.com/Socketlike/NoSpotifyPause) instead.

 ## Miscellaneous